Earth’s First Water: Comets, Volcanoes or Asteroids?

 - First, water on our surface if from melted comets.

-- And the second theory is that water came from inside the rocks that made up the Earth itself.
+- Secondly, water came from inside the rocks that made up the Earth itself.

-From studying comets, these dirty snowballs show a higher ratio of deuterium.
-Because there’s a higher concentration of deuterium in comets, it makes theory less likely.
+From studying comets like the Rosetta Comet, they have a higher ratio of deuterium.
+Because there’s a higher concentration of deuterium in comets, it makes this theory less likely.

 The case for outgassing Earth’s interior water